-Catastrophic Event Risk
+Event Risk

-The value of securities may decline as a result of various catastrophic events, such as pandemics, natural disasters, and terrorism.
-Losses resulting from these catastrophic events can be substantial and could have a material adverse effect on Towle's business and client accounts.
+The value of securities may decline as a result of various market events caused by public health emergencies, climate events, and other economic, political, and global macro forces, such as trade wars, wars, and terrorism.
+Losses resulting from these events can be substantial and could have a material adverse effect on Towle's business and client accounts.